Zail Singh

-Elected to the Lok Sabha in 1980, Singh was appointed India’s Home Minister by Prime Minister Indira Gandhi.
-His stint saw insurgencies in Punjab and Assam.
-In 1982, he was elected President of India, succeeding Neelam Sanjiva Reddy.
+Elected to the Lok Sabha in 1980, Singh was appointed India’s home minister by Prime Minister Indira Gandhi.
+His tenure witnessed the worsening of the insurgency in Punjab where his rivalry with the state's new chief minister and support for Bhindranwale prevented resolute action against the insurgents.
+In 1982, he was elected president of India, succeeding Neelam Sanjiva Reddy.
 The initial years of his presidency saw the Operation Blue Star, the assassination of Indira Gandhi, and the 1984 anti-Sikh riots.
-After Rajiv Gandhi became Prime Minister, relations with Singh turned frosty with the Prime Minister refusing to meet with or inform the president on matters of policy and placing curbs on his foreign and domestic travels.
+After Rajiv Gandhi became prime minister, relations with Singh turned frosty as Gandhi refused to meet with or inform Singh on matters of policy and placing curbs on his foreign and domestic travels.
 Singh hit back by questioning government policy and subjecting proposals sent to him to minute scrutiny.
 In 1986, he employed a pocket veto on the Indian Post Office (Amendment) Bill passed by Parliament.
 Allegations of corruption in the procurement of howitzers from Bofors, the government’s refusal to furnish the documents sought for by President Singh and his much-publicized reproach to the government led to speculation that Singh intended to dismiss the government of Rajiv Gandhi.
 Singh however retired at the end of his tenure in 1987 and was succeeded as president by R. Venkataraman.

 Singh died in 1994 of injuries sustained in a road accident.
 His samadhi is at the Ekta Sthal in Delhi.
 Singh’s memoirs were published in 1997.
-His birth centenary was celebrated in 2016 where a documentary film and a book on his life were released.
+His birth centenary was celebrated in 2016 when a documentary film and a book on his life were released.

 Early life

-Singh was born in Sandhwan, Faridkot district on 5 May 1916 to Kishan Singh and Ind Kaur, as the youngest of their five children.
-He was a Ramgarhia Sikh, belonging to a backward caste associated with carpentry.
+Jarnail Singh was born in Sandhwan, Faridkot district on 5 May 1916 to Kishan Singh and Ind Kaur, as the youngest of their five children.
+He was a Ramgarhia Sikh, (Tarkhan) belonging to a caste associated with carpentry.
 Although his formal education ended with matriculation, Singh trained to be a granthi and studied at the Shaheed Sikh Missionary College in Amritsar where he was given the title of giani as a mark of his knowledge of the scriptures.
 Although his grasp of English was less than fluent, he was known for his earthy speeches in the Urdu and Punjabi languages.
 He married Pardhan Kaur with whom he had three daughters and a son.
-His nephew, Kultar Singh Sandhwan, became Speaker of the Punjab Legislative Assembly in 2022.
+His nephew, Kultar Singh Sandhwan, became speaker of the Punjab Legislative Assembly in 2022.